Neturei Karta Pay Visit to Sushan in Support of Haman HaRasha

 As part of their tour Rabbi Dovid Weiss, Rabbi Moshe Ber Beck and Rabbi Datan Aviram approvingly visited Haman's lots casting chambers, the king's treasury and the gallows where he plans to hang Mordechai.

 "Haman is a great leader," said Rabbi Moshe Ber Beck.
-"For too long the Zionists have oppressed the Amalekite people and massacred their great king Agag.
-We support Haman's call for justice and a day of reckoning with the Zionists which we look forwards to knowing that no Torah-true Anti-Zionist Jews will be harmed in the process."
+"For too long the Zionists have oppressed the Amalekite people and even massacred their great king Agag.
+We support Haman's call for justice and a day of reckoning with the Zionists, which we look forwards to knowing that no Torah-true Anti-Zionist Jews will be harmed in the process."

 "We have met with Haman and his beautiful wife Zeresh, we have enjoyed the hospitality of their home and their many possessions which Haman eagerly showed us," Rabbi Datan Aviram said.
-"I am sure that his ten sons will grow up to follow in their father's footsteps.
+"I am sure that his ten sonswill grow up to follow in their father's footsteps.
 They share our common opposition to Zionism and we are sure they will rise very high."

-On departing the Neturei Karta delegation expressed their hopes that Haman would help ensure the dismantling of the Jewish authority in Israel and fully restore the rule to its rightfull Idumean, Philistinian and Amalekite rulers.
+On departing the Neturei Karta delegation expressed their hopes that Haman would help ensure the dismantling of the Jewish authority in Israel and fully restore the rule to its rightful Idumean, Philistinian and Amalekite rulers.

-"I am not a Zionist or an Israeli," said Rabbi Moshe Ber Beck, "I am instead proud to call myself an Amalekite too and hope one day to live under an Amalekite government in an Amalekite state."
+"I am not a Zionist or an Israeli," said Rabbi Moshe Ber Beck.
+"I am instead proud to call myself an Amalekite too and hope one day to live under an Amalekite government in an Amalekite state."